PSCI 503 Policy Analysis

 Public Policy: An Evolutionary Approach, 3/e, by Lester and Stewart (Students can use the 2/e of this book)

-Issues for Debate in American Public Policy, 13/e, by The CQ Researcher (Supplemental reader)
+Issues for Debate in American Public Policy, 12/e, by The CQ Researcher (Supplemental reader; these books change each year, so you will need the 12/e)

 Public Policy: Theories, Models, and Concepts, by McCool (Supplemental reader of classic articles; used for article summaries)